mondoboia/datastoryviz-sparql-lab/README.md

 - Visualisation patterns and their narrative functions
 - Preliminary conclusions on user proficiency and storytelling strategies

+### `data_stories.ipynb`

+An early, exploratory notebook that served as the starting point for the project.
+It contains:
+- Initial parsing and inspection of data story components
+- Manual observations and hypothesis formation
+- Unstructured experimentation with SPARQL queries, visual elements, and JSON structure
+- Basis for more structured analyses in later notebooks

 ## License

 This repository is released under the MIT License.
 See the `LICENSE` file for details.